marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 * Drop info about the origin of Malfeshnekor as they explore Thistletop
 * Connect Stoot with the Skinsaw Cult somehow
 * When a player is exploring a space, put them on a map, even if you just have to sketch something really quick.
+* Make loot sacks for:
+  * Ripnugget
+  * Tsuto
+  * Lyrie
+  * Orik
+  * Bruthazmus
+  * Nualia

 Pre-session checklist:

+* Re-explain basic concepts
+  * Action, bonus action, movement, reactions
+  * Attack rolls and critical hits
+  * Skill checks
 * Remind players about potion homebrew rules
+* Have everyone go over their abilities!
 * Ask for party leader!
-* Have everyone go over their abilities!
-* Re-explain basic concepts like attack rolls and critical hits
+* Recap

 Q&A: